junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean is taken aback for a second, whispering a quick "Didn't mean to..." under his breath.

-They start the searching and researching just as if it's another run-of-mill case.
+They start the searching and researching just as if it's another run-of-the-mill case.

 <br>